jnozzi/cocoadev.com/markdown/PowerMac.md

 Recursion, n; see recursion.

-Sounds like an General/InfiniteLoop to me...
+Sounds like an InfiniteLoop to me...